simdjson/simdjson/README.md

 ## Scope

-We provide a fast parser.
-It fully validates the input according to the various specifications.
+We provide a fast parser, that fully validates an input according to various specifications.
 The parser builds a useful immutable (read-only) DOM (document-object model) which can be later accessed.

 To simplify the engineering, we make some assumptions.

 - We support UTF-8 (and thus ASCII), nothing else (no Latin, no UTF-16).
-We do not believe that this is a genuine limitation in the sense that we do not think that there is any serious application that needs to process JSON data without an ASCII or UTF-8 encoding.
+We do not believe this is a genuine limitation, because we do not think there is any serious application that needs to process JSON data without an ASCII or UTF-8 encoding.
 - All strings in the JSON document may have up to 4294967295 bytes in UTF-8 (4GB).
 To enforce this constraint, we refuse to parse a document that contains more than 4294967295 bytes (4GB).
 This should accommodate most JSON documents.
-- We assume AVX2 support which is available in all recent mainstream x86 processors produced by AMD and Intel.
-No support for non-x86 processors is included though it can be done.
+- We assume AVX2 support, which is available in all recent mainstream x86 processors produced by AMD and Intel.
+No support for non-x86 processors is included, though it can be done.
 We plan to support ARM processors (help is invited).
-- In cases of failure, we just report a failure without any indication as to the nature of the problem.
+- In cases of failure, we report a failure without any indication to the nature of the problem.
 (This can be easily improved without affecting performance.)
 - As allowed by the specification, we allow repeated keys within an object (other parsers like sajson do the same).
 - Performance is optimized for JSON documents spanning at least a tens kilobytes up to many megabytes: the performance issues with having to parse many tiny JSON documents or one truly enormous JSON document are different.